navibyte/geospatial/dart/geobase/README.md

 > Level 0 allows representing most of the world (limited to latitudes between approximately ±85 degrees) in a single tile of 256x256 pixels (Mercator projection cannot cover the whole world because mathematically the poles are at infinity).
 The next level represents most of the world in 2x2 tiles of 256x256 pixels and so on in powers of 2.
 Mercator projection distorts the pixel size closer to the poles.
 The pixel sizes provided here are only valid next to the equator.

+See below how to calcalate between geographic positions, world coordinates, pixel coordinates and tile coordinates:

 ```dart
   // "WebMercatorQuad" tile matrix set with 256 x 256 pixel tiles and with
   // "top-left" origin for the tile matrix and map pixel space